 Start by drawing the lower part of the cloud

 We will start learning how to draw a cloud, by drawing the shadow area of the lower part of the cloud.
 There are never going to be perfectly straight lines when it comes drawing clouds.
 So try to observe the silhouette shape of the lower part of the cloud against the lighter area above it.

-How to draw clouds using your fingers
+How to shade clouds using your finger

 Clouds are incredibly soft – so we need to reflect that softness in our clouds drawing.
 Using your fingers to rub on the charcoal drawing helps to soften the texture and create soft edges.

 So, after laying down my first bit of charcoal in the previous step.
 I rubbed my finger over the area to create some soft edges.

 Find the silhouette of your cloud drawing